 - 1. Pure risks are risks that offer only the prospect of a loss.
 Examples include the risk that a plant will be destroyed by fire or that a product liability suit will result in a large judgment against the firm. - 2.
 Speculative risks are situations that offer the chance of a gain but might result in a loss.
 Investments in new projects and marketable securities involve speculative risks. - 3.
 Demand risks are associated with the demand for a firm's products or services.
 Because sales are essential to all businesses, demand risk is one of the most significant risks that firms face. - 4.
 Input risks are risks associated with input costs, including both labor and materials.
 Thus, a company that uses copper as a raw material in its manufacturing process faces the risk that the cost of copper will increase and that it will not be able to pass this increase on to its customers. - 5.
 Financial risks are risks that result from financial transactions.
-As we have seen, if a firm plans to issue new bonds, it faces the risk that interest rates will rise before the bonds can be brought to market.
+As we have seen, if a firm plans to issue new bonds then it faces the risk that interest rates will increase before the bonds can be brought to market.
 Similarly, if the firm enters into contracts with foreign customers or suppliers, it faces the risk that fluctuations in exchange rates will result in unanticipated losses. - 6.
 Property risks are associated with destruction of productive assets.
 Thus, the threats of fire, floods, and riots impose property risks on a firm. - 7.
 Personnel risks are risks that result from employees' actions.
-Examples include the risks associated with employee fraud or embezzlement, or suits based on charges of age or sex discrimination. - 8.
+Examples include the risks associated with employee fraud or embezzlement and suits based on charges of age or sex discrimination. - 8.
 Environmental risks include risks associated with polluting the environment.
-Public awareness in recent years, coupled with the huge costs of environmental cleanup, has increased the importance of this risk.
+Public awareness in recent years, coupled with the huge costs of environmental cleanup, has increased the importance of this risk. - 9.
+Liability risks are associated with products, services, or employee actions.
+Examples include the very large judgments assessed against asbestos manufacturers and some health care providers as well as costs incurred as a result of improper actions of employees, such as driving corporate vehicles in a reckless manner.

-12For an excellent overview of risk management, see Kenneth A. Froot, David S. Scharfstein, and Jeremy Stein, "A Framework for Risk Management," Journal of Applied Corporate Finance, 1994, pp. 22-32; Walter Dolde, "The Trajectory of Corporate Financial Risk Management," Journal of Applied Corporate Finance, Fall 1993, pp. 33-41; and Marshall Blake and Nelda Mahady, "How Mid-Sized Companies Manage Risk," Journal of Applied Corporate Finance, Spring 1991, pp. 59-65.
+&lt;sup>10For an excellent overview of risk management, see Brian Nocco and Rene Stultz, "Enterprise Risk Management, Theory and Practice," Journal of Applied Corporate Finance, Fall 2008, pp. 8-20; Kenneth A. Froot, David S. Scharfstein, and Jeremy Stein, "A Framework for Risk Management," Journal of Applied Corporate Finance, Fall 1994, pp. 22-32; Walter Dolde, "The Trajectory of Corporate Financial Risk Management," Journal of Applied Corporate Finance, Fall 1993, pp. 33-41; and Marshall Blake and Nelda Mahady, "How Mid-Sized Companies Manage Risk," Journal of Applied Corporate Finance, Spring 1991, pp. 59-65.

-- 9. Liability risks are associated with product, service, or employee actions.
-Examples include the very large judgments assessed against asbestos manufacturers and some health care providers, as well as costs incurred as a result of improper actions of employees, such as driving corporate vehicles in a reckless manner. - 10.
-Insurable risks are risks that can be covered by insurance.
+10. Insurable risks are risks that can be covered by insurance.
 In general, property, personnel, environmental, and liability risks can be transferred to insurance companies.
 Note, though, that the ability to insure a risk does not necessarily mean that the risk should be insured.
-Indeed, a major function of risk management involves evaluating all alternatives for managing a particular risk, including self-insurance, and then choosing the optimal alternative.
-For a more detailed discussion of corporate insurance programs, see Web Extension 23A at the textbook's Web site.
+Indeed, a major function of risk management involves evaluating all alternatives for managing a particular risk, including selfinsurance, and then choosing the optimal alternative.